sfc-gh-abarron/coco-masterclass/readme.md

 The skill will confirm your selections and the names of the database objects — ensure both tables in the MART schema will be cloned.

-Proceed with the DDL creation.
+Proceed with the DDL creation when prompted.

 **Expected result:** Sandbox will be provisioned and you can see both tables in your sandbox database/schema.